Getting Started with Causal MMM

 Where should you put your money?
 Traditional MMMs aren’t able to distinguish whether revenue is increasing because of Channel A or because of Channel B (or, hypothetically, because of neither!).
 Feed this scenario into two different MMMs, and you might get two opposite recommendations on where to invest your budget.
 Suddenly this tool that’s meant to be helpful… isn’t so helpful.
 What are you supposed to do in this situation?

 This is exactly where experiments come into play.
 In building a model off of incrementality results — not just layering them on as an afterthought — the model is powered and tuned by the tactics causing business outcomes for your brand.
-The result is a tool that isn’t just a mysterious black box — it’s transparently built, calibrated, and ready for action.
+The result is a tool that isn’t just a mysterious black box — it’s transparently built, tuned, and ready for action.

 What are the use cases for Causal MMM?